MHKiT-Software/MHKiT/docs/_sources/overview.rst.txt

 To ensure consistent results between `MHKiT-Python <https://github.com/MHKiT-Software/MHKiT-Python>`_ and `MHKiT-MATLAB <https://github.com/MHKiT-Software/MHKiT-MATLAB>`_  and reduce version control issues, all functions are written in Python and housed in the MHKiT-Python repository.
 MHKiT-MATLAB then wraps these functions so they can be called from MATLAB.
 As such, **MHKiT-Python and MHKiT-MATLAB  provide identical functions in each language**.

-MHKiT-Python is rigorously tested using a continuous integration framework that is applied every time changes are made to the repository.
-These tests check functionality and accuracy.
-MHKiT-MATLAB is tested by the core development team to ensure that the wrapped MHKiT-Python functions are performing as expected.

-.. (removed for now) All codes are developed following a framework, format, and conventions that are defined in the Code Guildelines.
-   MHKiT Python/MATLAB use the HDF5 and JSON file formats to store data to ensure compatibility and usability by the broader MRE community and beyond.
-   These formats also help ensure that adequate metadata is collected.

 `MHKiT-Python <https://github.com/MHKiT-Software/MHKiT-Python>`_ |python_image|
 -----------------------------------------------------------------------------------